 Air quality and GHG are important considerations because of their effect on human health and global climate change.
 This technical report addresses effects resulting from construction and operation of the San Jose to Merced Project Section (Project Section), focusing on the portion of the Project Section between San Jose and Carlucci Road (San Jose to Central Valley Wye Project Extent, or simply project).
-It describes relevant federal, state, regional, and local regulations and requirements; methods used for the analysis of effects; the affected environment; impact avoidance and minimization features (IAMF) that would avoid or minimize effects; and the potential effects on air quality and GHGs in the project alternatives.
+It describes relevant federal, state, regional, and local regulations and requirements; methods used for the analysis of effects; the affected environment; impact avoidance and minimization features (IAMF) that would avoid or minimize effects; and the potential effects on air quality and GHGs in the project resource study area (RSA) that could result from construction and operation of the project alternatives.
 Emissions and impacts under all four project alternatives are analyzed at an equal level of detail to support the project-level environmental document prepared pursuant to the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).